Support

 Report an issue

-Tell us what’s happening — steps to reproduce, browser, and OS help a lot.
-We don’t collect contact details, so we can’t reply, but we read everything you send.
+Tell me what’s happening — steps to reproduce, browser, and OS help a lot.
+I don’t collect contact details, so I can’t reply, but I read everything you send.

 File formats & loading

-Orby is optimized for glTF / GLB and SVG extrusion.
+Orby is optimized for glTF / GLB, SVG extrusion, and live font extrude.
+You can also drop a saved .orby scene (settings + embedded model).
 Other formats load via Three.js loaders but may need extra care for materials and scale.

 -